Family, Health, Relationships, School

 Just as Qi Qi felt that Jeff was God’s answer to her prayer, the reverse was also true.

-“I later found out that Jeff had asked God for a partner who lives near him (we lived a 10-minute walk apart) and would like him for who he is … and who would laugh at his jokes.”
+“I later found out that Jeff had asked God for a partner who lives near him (we lived a 10-minute walk apart) and would like him for who he is.
+And who would laugh at his jokes.”

 Within a few weeks, he asked Qi Qi to be his girlfriend.